 Every incident of fire should be reported immediately.
 If a fire is discovered after it has been extinguished, it still needs to be reported.
 The fire department will inspect the area to prevent later flare-ups and to determine the cause of the fire.
 Upon discovery, immediately call 911 to get Melbourne Fire Department personnel and emergency responders to the scene.
 College officials should also be notified.
-The notification should be directed to Vice President of Student Services and/or the Vice President of Administration.
+The notification should be directed to Vice President of Student Services.
 Notification can also be made to the Resident assistant.